 On CBS Morning there was a piece titled Punish or Pamper.
 The news story was about how to maximize productivity in the workplace.
 Why is this an either/or issue?
 Is managing a team just about punish or pamper?
 I don’t think so…

-There are times when employees need and deserve to be pampered and conversely there are times when it is appropriate to “punish”.
+There are times when employees need and deserve to be pampered, and conversely, there are times when it is appropriate to “punish.”
 I’m not a fan of the word punish.
 The connotation is too negative, too divisive.
-Punishment is equal to “going to jail”, the adult version of “time out”.
-In business we shouldn’t punish an employee, we should coach them or in cases where coaching doesn’t work help them redirect their career.
+Punishment is equal to “going to jail,” the adult version of “time out.”
+In business we shouldn’t punish an employee, we should coach them or in cases where coaching doesn’t work, help them redirect their career.

 The primary job of a manager is to create a work environment that maximizes the performance of every employee.
-To get maximum performance requires the manager to understand what motivates each of the staff, understand what their individual goals and aspirations are, what situations result in distractions and/or decreased performance, and what tools and support they need to be excellent and expert in their role.
+To get maximum performance requires the manager to understand what motivates each of the staff, understand what their individual goals and aspirations are, what situations result in distractions and decreased performance, and what tools and support they need to be excellent and expert in their role.
 A punish or pamper mentality reduces the manager’s job to that of a surrogate parent, not an effective leader or even an adequate manager.